AmazeeLabs/silverback-mono/docs/features/sections/README.md

 built upon the [LitElement](https://lit-element.polymer-project.org/) framework.

 The repository also contains a storybook setup to showcase and test all components.
-Just run `yarn run storybook` and you are ready to go.
+Run `yarn run storybook` and you are ready to go.

 ### Building the editor

 After updating any of the packages above, they have to be pulled into the `ckeditor5_sections` module.
 To do that, navigate into the `editor` directory of the module and run `yarn upgrade-packages`.
-After that the editor can be rebuilt using `yarn build`.
+After that, the editor can be rebuilt using `yarn build`.
 The compiled assets should be committed to the module to make them available on install.